Not a lot of information exists on this car. I think it’s a 2007.

 Despite well-publicised woes, Fiat is actually doing decent business in the lower reaches of the European market, with 2014 sales figures suggesting a recovery – well, of sorts…

 European car sales figures from Jan-September 2014 illustrate an unexpected bright spot at FCA’s beleaguered Fiat division.
 It’s not much to write home about, but the former Torinese powerhouse is once again dominating the sub-compact car market.
 Between the top selling 500 and second placed Panda, Fiat have the mini-car sector sown up, with joint recorded sales of over 239,000 in the year to September.
 The 500 has performed well above expectations this year; especially so given the model’s age, with sales up 16% on 2013.
 The good news for Sergio continues with a small miracle occurring at Lancia.
 Continue reading “Fiat’s Nightmare Continues – Sales Are Up”

-Today we are asking “How bad is it exactly for Fiat, in real terms?”.
+Today we are asking “How bad is it exactly for Fiat, in real terms”?
 A vibrant company puts effort into engines if only to confuse punters and gain sales.
 But it can also offer a better match between the car and the complicated needs of the hundreds of millions of potential buyers.
-If you have a car with just one or two engines for it then it´s a safe bet there are 78 million people who simply won´t consider that vehicle.
-Think of the Bravo, for example.
-Continue reading “Theme: Engines – a survey of Fiat´s 2004 and 2014 ranges”
+If you have a car with just one or two engines for it then it’s a safe bet there are 78 million people who simply won’t Continue reading “Theme: Engines – A Survey of Fiat’s 2004 and 2014 ranges”

 It’s been going on for so long now, it almost seems a tradition.
 Fiat’s styling has always been variable.
 They have produced some great designs and some disappointingly dumpy ones, often in the same generation.
 But what is constant is that, when it comes to facelift time, however good or bad the original was, the facelift is always worse.